tselect-npm/access-control/README.md

 }
 ```

-This interface defines a single method that will allow Bluejay to retrieve the permissions assigned to a given subject.
+This interface defines a single method that will allow TSelect to retrieve the permissions assigned to a given subject.
 It can be either synchronous and return a simple array of permissions or asynchronous by returning a promise that resolves with the list.

-No matter how permissions are stored, Bluejay expects a permission to look like this:
+No matter how permissions are stored, TSelect expects a permission to look like this:

 ```typescript
 type TPermission = {